Timing matters more than you think

 Meat: same idea, different organs

-The expensive cuts are expensive because they are tender, not because they have more flavor.
-The cheap cuts are where the flavor lives, and they are forgiving of a beginner cook in a way that a tenderloin will never be.
+The expensive cuts are expensive because they are tender, not because they have more flavour.
+The cheap cuts are where the flavour lives, and they are forgiving of a beginner cook in a way that a tenderloin will never be.

 Beef shin, pork shoulder, lamb neck, ossobuco, chicken thighs, oxtail: all braise into the kind of meal you remember weeks later.
 Tenderloin merely makes you nervous.